moka-guys/dnanexus_multiqc/resources/home/dnanexus/MultiQC_0.8_30X/docs/usage.md

 is never produced when printing the MultiQC report to `stdout`.

 To zip the data directory, use the `-z`/`--zip-data-dir` flag.

-## Exporting Plots
-In addition to the HTML report, it's also possible to get MultiQC to save plots as stand alone files.
-You can do this with the `-p`/`--export` command line flag.
-By default, plots will be saved in a directory called `multiqc_plots` as `.png`, `.svg` and `.pdf` files.

-You can instruct MultiQC to always do this by setting the `export_plots` config option to `true`, though note that this will add a few seconds on to execution time.
-The `plots_dir_name` changes the default directory name for plots and the `export_plot_formats` specifies what file formats should be created (must be supported by MatPlotLib).

-Note that not all plot types are yet supported, so you may find some plots are missing.

-> Note: You can always save static image versions of plots from within
-> MultiQC reports, using the [Export toolbox](#export) in the side bar.

 ## Choosing which modules to run
 Sometimes, it's desirable to choose which MultiQC modules run.
 This could be